iifl-logo

 (i) Much needed changes have been made in the relevant clauses of the model RFP and MCA of the HAM project to allow the Lowest quoted Bid Project Cost (BPC) as the basis for awarding the HAM Project and O&M cost to be fixed as being done in EPC projects.
 It will now bring out the winner immediately after the opening of financial bids in a transparent manner as in EPC mode of bidding.

 (ii) Changes have been made in the relevant clauses of the Model Concession Agreement of the BOT (Toll) project permitting the change of ownership from existing 2 years to 1 year after the Commercial Operation Date (COD).
-This move will free the equity/ funds of construction companies for taking up other projects.
+This move will free the equity/funds of construction companies for taking up other projects.

-8. In November 2020, the MoRTH in modified the change in ownership clause in the Hybrid Annuity Mode ("HAM") projects and permitted the bidders/ consortium members to dilute their equity after a period of six months from the commercial operations date ("COD").
-Prior to the relaxation, the concessionaire/bidders/consortium members had to retain their equity for a period of two years from COD.
+the concessionaire/bidders/consortium members had to retain their equity for a period of two years from COD.
 Further, MoRTH in May 2022 approved changes in the model concession agreements of Build-Operate-Transfer projects and permitted the change of ownership from the existing two years to one year after COD/issuance of completion certificate and completion of punch list items.

 Increasing investments: With the Government permitting 100% Foreign Direct Investment (FDI) in the road sector, several foreign companies has formed partnerships with Indian players to capitalise on the sectors growth.